Riesz representation and optimal stopping with two case studies: The Riesz representation of excessive functions

 where

-In general, it is often difficult to find explicit expressions for the harmonic function $h$ in the integral representation \eqref{riesz}.
+In general, it is often difficult to find explicit expressions for the harmonic function $h$ in the Riesz decomposition presented in Theorem \ref{thm:riesz}.
 The following proposition gives an easy condition under which $h$ vanishes. \begin{proposition} Let $u$ be a bounded $r$-excessive function for a $d$-dimensional geometric Brownian motion $X$.
 Then $h\equiv 0$ in the integral representation of $u$ given in Theorem \ref{thm:riesz}. \end{proposition}

 \begin{proof} Take a sequence $(K_n)_{n\in \N}$ of compact subsets of $\R_+^d$ such that $\tau_{n}:=\inf\{t\geq 0: X_t\not\in K_n\}\rightarrow \infty$ as $n\rightarrow\infty$.
-Then, due to the boundedness of $u$ and the $r$-harmonicity of $h_r$, it holds that
+Then, due to the boundedness of $u$ and the $r$-harmonicity of $h$, it holds that

 \end{proof}

 In case $u$ is smooth enough the representing measure\ $\sigma_u$ can be obtained by applying the differential operator $\cal G$ on $u.$ This is made precise in the next

 \begin{proposition} Let $u$ be a bounded $r$-excessive function for a $d$-dimensional geometric Brownian motion $X$ such that $u\in C^1$ and let $D\subseteq \R^d_+$ be a convex set with $u\in C^2$ on $\R_+^d\setminus \partial D$.
 Furthermore, assume that { $({\cal G}-r)u$ is } locally bounded around $\partial D$.
 Then the representing measure $\sigma=\sigma_u$ for $u$ on $\R_+^d$ in the integral representation \eqref{riesz} is absolutely continuous with respect to the measure $m$ and is given for ${\bf y}\not\in \partial D$ by